Last Updated on

 11. Surti Jowar Wada

-Jowar is a part of the millet family and is the major ingredient of this gluten free snack for kids.
+Jowar is a part of the millet family and is the major ingredient of this gluten-free snack for kids.
 It is great for enhancing the protein and fibre content in the body the tasty way.
-One cup of jowar contains about 12 grams of dietary fibre, which is about 48% of our body’s daily need of fibre.
+One cup of jowar contains about 10 grams of dietary fibre, which is about 48% of our body’s daily need for fibre.

 You need the following ingredients to make this snack: 1 cup of jowar, ½ a cup of besan (gram flour), chopped ginger, 4 cloves of chopped garlic, 1 cup of curd, 1 tablespoon of salt, 1 tablespoon of turmeric, 1 tablespoon of red chilli and 1 tablespoon of sesame seeds.
 Mix these items in a bowl and add water to create a sticky batter.
 Coat the pan with oil and heat it.
 Drop the batter into the pan and cook both sides till they are brown.
 Serve with sauce or chutney and watch your kids reach out for more.